petertseng/adventofcode-rb-2016/README.md

 Waiting any longer than that seems generally not useful since at that time discussion starts on [the subreddit](https://www.reddit.com/r/adventofcode) anyway.

 Solutions posted will be **cleaned-up** versions of code I use to get leaderboard times (if I even succeed in getting them), rather than the exact code used.
-This is because the two seek to optimise two different metrics:

-* Leaderboard-seeking code is written for (programmer) speed.
-* Solutions posted in this repo are written for readability.
+This is because leaderboard-seeking code is written for programmer speed (whatever I can come up with in the heat of the moment).
+This often produces code that does not meet any of the goals of this repository (seen in the introductory paragraph).

 # Other years' solutions